percona/pmm-doc/docs/details/query-analytics.md

 **MySQL**
 - For MySQL, the query ID is based on the DIGEST value (for Performance Schema) or the MD5 checksum of the fingerprint (for slow log).

-DIGEST (Perfschema) and fingerprint (Slowlog) are same.
-It is query without sensitive data.
-In case below both queries will have **same query ID**.
-The DIGEST value is generated from the query text without sensitive data.
+DIGEST (Performance Schema) and fingerprint (Slow Log) are both methods of representing a query without its sensitive data.
+In the case below, both queries will have the **same query ID** because the DIGEST value is generated from the query text after removing the sensitive data.
     ```sh
     INSERT INTO people VALUES ('Joe', 'Doe');
     INSERT INTO people VALUES ('John', 'Smith');